 Geographic Information Systems (GIS)

-Ms. Keltner began her presentation by giving the history of GIS within Scott county.
+Ms. Keltner began her presentation by giving the history of GIS within Scott County.
 The mission of their office is to promote GIS as a tool in daily workflow operations to enhance communication between government agencies.
 Scott County is one of the fastest growing counties in KY, so there is a lot of data they do not have right now.
 They have many mapping applications online, and the most used is the zoning map application.
 Many agencies in the county benefit from GIS such as the PVA, Emergency Services, County Clerk, City Clerk, Chamber of Commerce, School Districts, and Public Works.
 The GIS challenges include a small staff with limited timeframes, a limited budget, and keeping up with rapidly advancing technologies.
 The statewide GIS projects benefit a town with budget limits and increases communications between counties.

 Ms. Keltner responded to Sen. Williams' question by stating that they host their own server on which their data is stored.